-Local management No mackerel specific management, but netting and trawling regulations.
+The Sussex IFCA Minimum Size Byelaw 2021 sets the minimum size for Local management mackeral at 20cm.
+Additionally, there are regulations for netting and trawling that impact fishing for mackeral.
 Minimum conservation reference size (MRCS) of 20cm total length (30cm EU legislation in the North Sea).
 Total Allowable Catch (TAC) quota for all Northeast Atlantic Fisheries.